Nextion Editor GuideNextion Editor ico

 The Switch component is an expanded dual-state combining text and graphics.

-The ComboBox component is used to present a selectable list with the .path attribute holding options one per line.
+The ComboBox component is used to present an expandable/collapsible selectable list with the .path attribute holding options one per line.
+The number of selected item held in .val and .txt holding the text of the selected item.

 To add any of the above components to the currently design page, simply click on the component and it will be added with its .id set to the number of components on the page.
 All components within a page are listed in .id ascending order in the Component Drop down in the Attributes Pane.
 Then continue with placement and adjustment of .attributes as desired.